iPankajrai/golang-rakuten/41-channel/notes.md

 - cannot check whether a channel is closed or not from the sender side.
 - can check at the receiver side.
 - v, ok := <-ch . can check this way whether a channel is closed or not.
 If ok is false that means the channel is closed
+- when a channel is closed, it sends a default value(type inference value)